Consumer Protection Law

 • Privacy violations

-Depending on the type of claim you have, you may file a complaint with your state’s consumer protection agency or a lawsuit against the business to seek damages.
-Either way, consulting with an experienced consumer protection attorney can help you determine the best course of action for your claim before you get started.
+Depending on the type of claim you have, you may file a complaint with your state’s consumer protection agency.
+You can also file a lawsuit against the business to seek damages.
+Consulting with an experienced consumer protection lawyer can help you determine the best course of action.

-Frequently, class-action lawsuits are associated with medical devices or dangerous products.
-These defective product lawsuits fall under personal injury law.
-These types of claims allow injured people to seek compensation for injuries caused by:
+Frequently, class-action lawsuits involve medical devices or dangerous products.
+These defective product lawsuits are product liability cases.
+Product liability claims allow injured people to seek compensation for injuries caused by:

 • Design defects